antigloss/go/README.md

 # logger

-Package logger is a go logging facility which provides functions Trace, Info, Warn, Error, Panic and Abort to write logs with different severity levels.
+Package logger is a go logging facility which provides functions Trace, Info, Warn, Error, Panic and Fatal to write logs with different severity levels.

 # pool